erik73/hassio-addons/influxdb3/DOCS.md

 ```

 Important: Do not try to import an entire database.
 The importer/InfluxDB3 will
 crash.
-Take on or two measurements at a time, and limit to a few months as above.
+At least it did om my 8GB RPI5.
+Take on or two measurements at a time,
+and limit to a few months as above.

+Read the docs for the plugin here: https://github.com/influxdata/influxdb3_plugins/tree/main/influxdata/import

 ## Support